 Since Gao’s candid admission about local vaccines, health workers and others have been ramping up demands for Beijing to approve the mRNA candidate from German drugmaker BioNTech, which is 95% effective.

 Its Chinese partner, the Shanghai-based Fosun Pharma, has long had a license and distribution deal, with 100 million doses reportedly primed for China this year.

-The prospects are improving for Fosun to sell the shots, whose immunogenicity and efficacy data impressed Gao and his peers.
+The prospects are improving for Fosun to sell the shots from Germany, whose immunogenicity and efficacy data impressed Gao and his peers.
 Hui Aimin, Fosun’s chief executive president and chief medicine officer, revealed at the same forum attended by Gao that 960 volunteers had been recruited for the vaccine’s second phase human trial in China and that safety data and side effect occurrence all dovetailed with previous observations in the West.

 Stopping short of answering questions about why Fosun still had to duplicate the mRNA vaccine trials long conducted and widely recognized in the West, Hui said Fosun had to comply with Chinese rules and assessment protocols, even if a drug had been approved for use abroad.

 Fosun Pharma is a subsidiary of one of China’s largest non-state-owned conglomerates with businesses spanning realty, transport and medicine.
 Fosun founder and president Guo Guangchang told shareholders at an annual general meeting at the end of last month that “state interests would trump Fosun’s gains and profitability” in vaccine development and distribution.

 He said in early 2020 when Covid was still ravaging China, he decided to take the plunge and bet on BioNTech’s cutting-edge mRNA technologies for shots to be one day shipped to China and his company was prepared to write off the hefty outlay and advance purchase deal payment if the mRNA vaccine failed to do what it was supposed to.